Purchase the A. Wright Knives, Sheffield Carbon Steel Barlow Pocket Knife

 - Hand made in Sheffield, England

 Note: carbon steel knives should be cleaned and oiled after use to prevent corrosion, natural wood grain contains lines and grooves, this is not a fault.
+Slight dents/chips in wood handle scales around rivets is normal in hand made knives.
 A. Wright folding knives have a very strong backspring when new.

 This is a sturdy and well-made knife.
 My only complaint is that it's a bit too stiff to easily open, I really have to work at it a bit more than I'd like.
 But I guess that just speaks to the strength of the spring and joint, which is one reason I bought this knife.